OTRS/otrs/UPGRADING.md

 take [an extra step](http://bugs.otrs.org/show_bug.cgi?id=6798).

 Within a single minor version you can skip patch level releases if you want to upgrade.
-For instance you can upgrade directly from OTRS 3.4.1 to version 3.4.4.
+For instance you can upgrade directly from OTRS 4 patchlevel 2 to version 4 patchlevel 6.
 If you need to do such a "patch level upgrade", you should skip steps xxxxx.

 It is highly recommended to perform a test update on a separate testing machine first.